AlexanderJDupree/ChocAn/docs/contributing.md

 Now that we added the tests, lets build and run the test target to make sure everything works as expected.

 Since we added new files to the project we need to update the Makefiles to include these files in our build targets.
-We can do this by manually editing the Makefiles, or use the **Premake5** build system to generate the makefiles for us.
+We can do this by manually editing the Makefiles, or by using the **Premake5** build system to generate the makefiles for us.
 If you don't have **Premake5** you can [download the binary here](https://premake.github.io/download.html).

 With **Premake5** installed and included in our *PATH* we can run the following command to update the Makefiles: